31 Different Types of Moths in Maryland

 by Wildreturn is licensed under CC BY 2.0

-The Divided Olethreutes Moth (Olethreutes bipartitana) is a species of moth found in Maryland and other parts of the eastern United States.
+The Divided Olethreutes Moth (Olethreutes bipartitana) is a moth species found in Maryland and other parts of the eastern United States.

 This small to medium-sized moth is known for its distinctively divided wings, which may be yellow, orange, or brown, depending on the season.